How is variant different than JSON strings?

 is null

-Checks if expression is storing a VARIANT encoded NULL.
+Checks whether the expression is storing a VARIANT encoded NULL.
 Use is null to check if the input expression is NULL.

 schema_of_variant